olcf/olcf-user-docs/quantum/quantum_systems/quantinuum.rst

 Running a job on the System Model H1 family and System Model H2 hardware requires Quantinuum Credits.
 Additional information on credit usage for H-Series devices can be found in the `H-Series User Guide <https://docs.quantinuum.com/h-series/user_guide/hardware_user_guide/system_operation.html#estimating-circuit-time>`__.
-Due to increased demand and to make the most efficient use of credits, the following allocating policy will go into effect starting October 1st 2022:

 * Any request for credits must be submitted by the project Principle Investigator (PI) to help@olcf.ornl.gov